 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

 While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.

 My story is like most others.
 I started to meditate because I was in pain.
 I was 29 years old and in a relationship that kept me constantly off-balance and unsure of myself.
 It was a cold New England January.
 I was depressed, though I didn’t know much about depression at the time and didn’t recognize my own condition.
 My depression was energetic, rather than lethargic.
 I felt like I had coffee running through my veins, keeping me awake all hours of the night with only black thoughts for company.

-Sitting isn’t easy for me, so setting a specific amount of time to meditate helps me maintain a consistent practice.
+Sitting isn’t easy, so setting a specific amount of time to meditate helps me maintain a consistent practice.
 I started off using a kitchen timer, but it ticked, so an audio-engineer friend created “songs” for my iPod with a gong at the beginning, silence for 10, 20, 30 or 45 minutes, and then a gong at the end.
 This was in 2006, a year before the first iPhone was released.

-When I finally bought an iPhone in 2011, one of the first apps I downloaded was Insight Timer Light.
+When I bought an iPhone in 2011, one of the first apps I downloaded was Insight Timer Light.
 I upgraded to the paid version later, for the advanced options.
-I can’t remember what it cost, maybe $9.99, but it seemed like a reasonable price to pay for an app I used most every day.
+I can’t remember what it cost, maybe $9.99, but it seemed like a reasonable price to pay for an app I used almost every day.